Muriel-Salvan/AutoTest/README.md

 [11/18/2020 - 02:25:39PM] Quit game as required at the end of the tests session [11/18/2020 - 02:25:40PM] Log closed
 ```
+Every log also appears in-game on the upper-left corner.

 The ESP plugin defines:
 * A new start quest and a new reference alias to be able to start tests upon game load.